 Committees are groups of users that can review and assess the case of a candidate at a given step of the review process.
-Individual reviewers are individuals who act as a committee at a given case review step.
-As an administrator, you can create committees made up of any of your institutional users (including single inviduals) for each step of your workflow.
+Individual reviewers can also act as a committee at a given case review step.
+As an administrator, you can create committees made up of any of your institutional users (including single individuals) for each step of your workflow.
 You can then assign committees and individuals to review a case at a certain step.

 There are two roles that a user can have on a committee: Committee Member (the most basic user in the program) and Committee Manager.
-The role you assign determines access: committee members have fairly limited access that pertains to reviewing a case.
+Committee Members have fairly limited access that pertains to reviewing a case.
 Committee Managers can do all of those things, plus a lot more.
-For more information on user roles and abilities, see here: Users in Interfolio Review, Promotion, & Tenure.

-Committees or individual reviewers in Interfolio P&T are always assigned to a case review step in the workflow, and each case review step must include at least one committee or individual reviewer.
-Multiple committees or reviewing individuals can be added to a case review step if more than one committee or individual needs access to the case at the same time.
+Committees or individual reviewers in Interfolio RPT are always assigned to a case review step in the workflow, and each case review step must include at least one committee or individual reviewer.
+Multiple committees (or reviewing individuals) can be added to a case review step if more than one committee or individual needs access to the case at the same time.